betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 Roll inputs in angle mode will always add extra roll, and the 'horizon' in the camera will respond accordingly, if that's what the pilot wants to achieve.

-The earth referencing behaviour can be disabled with `set angle_earth_ref = 0`, or its strength halved with `set angle_earth_ref = 50`.
+The earth referencing behavior can be disabled with `set angle_earth_ref = 0`, or its strength halved with `set angle_earth_ref = 50`.
 Whoop racers may well prefer to disable it, however most beginners, and anyone doing cinematic shooting in Angle mode, should find it really nice.

 Angle and Horizon mode motor control is now significantly smoother, due to filtering refactoring and optimisation.
 This reduces motor heat and camera jello.